aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.plugins/pdfformremovefieldsoptions/getpagenumbers/_index.md

 ---
 title: GetPageNumbers
 second_title: Aspose.PDF for .NET API Reference
-description: Gets set of pages on which ALL fields will be removed by method Process call.
+description: Gets set of pages on which fields will be removed by method Process call.
 type: docs
 weight: 20
 url: /net/aspose.pdf.plugins/pdfformremovefieldsoptions/getpagenumbers/
 ---
 ## PdfFormRemoveFieldsOptions.GetPageNumbers property

-Gets set of pages on which ALL fields will be removed by method Process call.
+Gets set of pages on which fields will be removed by method Process call.

 ```csharp
 public HashSet<int> GetPageNumbers { get; }